 We’re living in the real world, with just so many resources to spread in any given moment.
 And I don’t usually push this topic because I know, had someone told me when I was getting rollin’ on this low carb lifestyle, that I could only eat “utterly-natural-this and the-most-organic-that,” I would have thrown up my hands in resignation before I even got started.

 But that doesn’t mean these things don’t matter.
 I always lean toward improvements that have the most impact, for the least amount of stress.
-Eating more grass-fed meat is one of those improvements I’m working on myself.
+Eating more grass-fed meat is one of those opportunities.

 When I was reasearching omega-3 vitamins, I learned about the importance of having the right balance, between omega-6 (inflammatory) in relationship to omega-3 (anti-inflammatory).
 Too much omega-6 is associated with many, many chronic health problems.
 And grain-fed meat is one of the biggest contributors to an over-abundance of omega-6 in our diets.

 Grass-fed meat has more linoleic acid, a type of fat that’s been found to reduce heart problems and cancer risks.
-Grass-fed meat has more antioxidants and doesn’t have the hormones or antibiotics that traditional, grain fed meat often includes.
+Grass-fed meat has more antioxidants.
+Many feel grass-fed meat is just better for us.*